ambrop72/aprinter/README.md

 It helps to know that the A/B/C stepper positions are actually cartesian Z coordinates of assemblies on the towers, and that the maximum position limit corresponds to meeting the endstop at the top.

+For rotational delta and SCARA, these steppers use units of degrees, not millimeters.
+You should not get confused when the configuration editor mentions millimeters.
+For example, the position limits are degrees, speeds (accelerations) are degrees per second (squared), and steps-per-unit are steps per degree.

 ### Bed probing and correction